Orientation & Field Trip Sign up Dates & Times

 All parents & guardians of current & new members are encouraged to attend.

 Orientation will be announced soon!
 Check back for updates!

 Sleepaway Camp at Harriman State Park

-BCNY’s Wilderness Camp Facility at Harriman State Park
+BCNY’s Camp in Harriman State Park

 Please note that trip dates are determined by a member’s grade as of September 2018.

 July 29 – August 2: 8th grade and up

 August 5 – August 9: 8th grade and up